kulvind3r/RG351p-351ELEC-Optimizations/README.md

 ### Install Instructions

+Choose one of the below two options.
+Optimum saves more battery, but some heavvy emulators may not perform the best.
+Maximum prioritzes Performance over battery life.

 #### Maximum Clock & Base Clock

 - Create a directory `overrides` in `/storage/roms/bios` on your RG351p device.